 Collaborative Notetaking: Using Google docs we will create some collaborative documents, either transcripts of the hangouts or creating brand new proposals.
 For some ideas, take a look at NetHui’s use of collaborative notetaking.

-Gameification.
-We ask participants to make learning fun via gameification.
-Are there respectful ways to gameify Indigenous Peoples Week?
+Gamification.
+We ask participants to make learning fun via gamification.
+Are there respectful ways to gamify Indigenous Peoples Week?
 We think so and thus have created the poster contest.
 Museums and site specific spots that want visitors are encouraged to offer promotions for those who visit during Indigenous Peoples Week.

 Controversies.
 One of the attributes of an unconference is that the participants set the agenda by what they do and what questions they raise.
 While we are not seeking out controversies, we welcome the opportunity to explore critical issues.
 Already we’ve seen a discussion blossom on Facebook as to whether indigenous peoples should always be capitalized ‘Indigenous Peoples.’
 There’s also discussion about mining and other extractive industries.